Nick Itkin: 2015–19: Junior World Champion

-2020-present; Olympic bronze medalist, and World Championship bronze medalist
+2020–23: First Olympics team medal and back-to-back World Championship medals

 Itkin won the gold medal at a 2020 World Cup in Paris, becoming the youngest top-10 foil fencer in the world.
-Among other victories, in the competition he defeated the reigning world champion and world # 3 Enzo Lefort of France, and the reigning Olympic champion Daniele Garozzo of Italy.
+Among other victories, in the competition he defeated the reigning world champion and world No. 3 Enzo Lefort of France, and the reigning Olympic champion Daniele Garozzo of Italy.

-In 2021, Itkin won the US National Championship in foil, in Philadelphia.
+In 2021, Itkin won the U.S. National Championship in foil, in Philadelphia.

-At the 2021 Olympic Games in Tokyo, at 21 years of age, Itkin won a bronze medal with Team USA in the men's team foil competition.
+At the 2020 Summer Olympics in Tokyo, at 21 years of age, Itkin won a bronze medal with Team USA in the men's team foil competition.
 He came in 12th in the individual men's foil competition at the Olympics.
 At the 2022 Pan American Fencing Championships in Asunción, Paraguay, he won a team gold medal, and an individual bronze medal.

 Itkin won an individual bronze medal in men's foil at the 2022 World Fencing Championships in Cairo, Egypt.
-In the competition, he defeated among others world # 6 Takahiro Shikine of Japan and former world champion and current world # 3 Alessio Foconi of Italy, before losing to the reigning world champion Enzo Lefort of France by a score of 15–14.
+In the competition, he defeated world No. 6 Takahiro Shikine of Japan and former world champion and world No. 3 Alessio Foconi of Italy, before losing to Enzo Lefort of France by a score of 15–14 in the semifinals.
+Lefort won the final to become a two-time reigning world champion.

+In 2023, Itkin won the U.S. National Championship in foil for the fifth time, having won five of the six national championships contested between 2017 and 2023.
+With the 2023 championship, Itkin moved into fourth place on the all-time list of men's foil fencers with the most U.S. national indoor titles.

+Despite not winning an individual medal at any of the Grand Prix or World Cup events during the 2023 season, Itkin improved on his 2022 World Championships performance by winning the silver medal in Individual Men's Foil at the 2023 World Fencing Championships.
+In a 2024 interview, Itkin discussed his tendency to perform better under pressure: "I just love that atmosphere, where the crowd is yelling and everyone's cheering, because when it's not like that, I have to kind of yell and force myself to get that kind of energy and atmosphere coming, but when it's already there naturally it's just so much easier for me."
+This medal was Itkin's third Senior Worlds medal in the past two years: individual bronze and team silver in 2022 and now individual silver in 2023.

+He became the first U.S. man, and third U.S. fencer overall, to win individual medals at back-to-back World Fencing Championships.